mchenggit/kabanero-event/architecture/README.md

 The Kabanero operator reacts to the creation of KabaneroRun resource, and starts a build as follows:
 - Fetch appsody-config.yaml (or possibly some other yaml) to get the stack name.
 For example, appsody/nodejs-0.2.2.
-- Use the name of the stack to find a matching collection: find active collection with highest semantically matched version number.
+- Use the name of the stack to find a matching collection.
+The default policy is to find an active collection with highest semantically matched version number.
 For example, appsody/node-js:0.0.2.5.
    - **TBD: How can we track: (repository commit X collection version X  output docker image tag) so that we can reproduce the build when needed?.**
 - Find the pipeline associated with the collection.
 For now, it'll be limited to a Tekton pipeline:
    - **TBD:** We'll assume it's a build pipeline with source repository input, and image output
    - **TBD:** Assume same pipeline can be used for both Push and PullRequest build, or we'll need two pipelines in the collection.
-   - **TBD:** We'll need a way to limit what operations can be associated with what branches.
+   - **TBD:** See later for how to define a way to limit what operations can be associated with what branches.
 - Start a new run of the Pipeline.
 For Tekton this means:
    - Creating a new PipelineResource for the input repository
-   - Creating a new PieplineResource for the output docker image
+   - Creating a new PipelineResource for the output docker image
-      - The name of the image is ${default-docker-registry}/helo-world
+      - The name of the image is ${default-docker-registry}/hello-world-master
-      - **TBD**: Tag it with commit id, such as as ${default-docker-registyr}/hello-world:123456?
+      - **TBD**: Tag it with commit id, such as as ${default-docker-registry}/hello-world-master:123456?
-      - **TBD**: Tag it as build ID, such as  ${default-docker-registry}hello-world:hello-world-123456-1?
    - Create a new PipelineRun to start the run
-   - Monitor the statu of PipelineRun and update the summary in the status field of KabaneroRun.
+   - Monitor the status of PipelineRun and update the summary in the status field of KabaneroRun.

 #### Other Ways to Trigger a Build

 There are many other ways to trigger a run:
-- Manually by apply a new KabanerRun resource
+- Manually by apply a new KabaneroRun resource
 - Programmatically by some other service.
 For example, a button set up on github repository may invoke a REST call to a service that starts a manual run on the repository.
+- Programmatically by some other service

 #### Additional Options on KabaneroRun: